rajkish321/Census_Data_to_AWS/README.md

 ######  b) Describe in detail why you chose your service and the design
 Run 'create_stack.py' to create the cloudformation stack to set up the buckets in S3 and the database in Athena

 Out of AWS EC2, AWS S3, AWS Athena, AWS Sagemaker, and AWS EMR, I chose to use AWS S3 and AWS Athena, because this is all we need in order to store and query the data.
 S3 is for storage, and Athena is for querying.
 Athena is also serverless, so there is no infrastructure that we need to manage, and we only pay for the queries.
-I create the cloudformation stack using boto3 and the template in "cloudformation.txt" to make buckets in S3 and a database in Athena.
+I create the cloudformation stack using boto3 and the template in "cloudformation.txt" to make buckets in S3.
+The database in Athena is also made with boto3

 ##### 2) Using a language of your choice, upload the Census datasets to your AWS services launched in step 1 (e.g., S3, EC2...)